npm/npm/doc/json.md

 ## name

 The *most* important things in your package.json are the name and version fields.
+Those are actually required, and your package won't install without them.
+The name and version together form an identifier that is assumed to be completely unique.
+Changes to the package should come along with changes to the version.

 The name is what your thing is called.
 Some tips: